Make

 Open-source workflow automation you can self-host - with native AI agent support

 n8n is an open-source workflow automation tool that you can run on your own server or use via n8n Cloud.
 It works similarly to Make - you build workflows visually by connecting nodes - but adds a feature that neither Make nor Zapier have: native AI agent nodes that can reason, use tools, and loop until a task is complete.
 The AI Agent node in n8n lets you define a goal, give the agent tools (HTTP calls, database queries, other workflows), and let it run.
 It will decide which tools to use and in what order, rather than following a fixed sequence of steps.
-For building AI workflows that need real autonomy - not just "call GPT and pass the output" - this is a genuinely different capability. n8n has 400+ integrations, covers most major tools (Google, Slack, databases, CRMs, webhooks, HTTP), and its node library grows quickly as it is community-maintained.
+For building AI workflows that need real autonomy - not just "call GPT and pass the output" - this is a different capability. n8n has 400+ integrations, covers most major tools (Google, Slack, databases, CRMs, webhooks, HTTP), and its node library grows quickly as it is community-maintained.
 The self-hosted version is completely free.
 The cloud version starts at $20/month for 2,500 workflow executions.
 The main trade-off is setup: self-hosting requires a server (a $5/month VPS works).
-For technical users comfortable with Docker or a basic VPS, self-hosted n8n is arguably the best value in automation - enterprise power at zero marginal cost.
+For technical users comfortable with Docker or a basic VPS, self-hosted n8n offers strong value in automation - enterprise power at zero marginal cost.
 For non-technical users, n8n Cloud or Make is easier to get started.

 The open-source autonomous AI agent that codes, browses, and executes across your machine